damienBloch/inkscape-raytracing/README.md

 Note that the borders of the document blocks the beams and all objects outside the document page will be ignored.

+## Tips

+* Using `Extensions > Optics > Lens...` adds a lens to the document with the right radius of curvature to get the desired focal length.
+* For frequent use, it is possible to bind an extension to a hotkey with `Edit > Preferences > Interface > Keyboard Shortcuts > Extensions`.
+* This extension is compatible with clone objects (`Edit > Clone`).
+They are symbolic clones that mirrors all changes applied to the original object.

 ## Known limitations